dawillcox/pyBreezeChMS/DOCUMENTATION.md

 However, some of the complex Breeze special field types have subfields you can (must) reference.
 Subfields are named parts of a complex field and they're specified by appending the name to the field id, separated by an underscore.
+So for example, to search for everyone with first name Bob, you'd search for '*YourNameFieldId*_first': 'Bob'.

-Those are described below.
+The complex fields are described below.

 Name field
 : The name field has subfields `first`, `last`, `nick`, `middle`, and `maiden`.